FluBBaOfWard/WasabiDS/README.md

   * Gamma: Lets you change the gamma ("brightness").
   * Contrast: Change palette contrast.
   * Palette: Here you can select between different palettes.
+  * Border: What to show outside the SV screen.
 * Machine Settings:
   * Machine: Select the emulated machine.
 * Settings: